Aeroking21/ES_Synth/README.md

 ## Inter-task Blocking Dependencies

-Red arrow represents blocking dependencies whereas green represents non-blocking dependencies.
+All dependencies between the tasks of our program can be visualized in a dependency graph: red arrow represents blocking dependencies whereas green represents non-blocking dependencies.

+Mutexes can only be accessed by one thread at a time hence would cause stalling issues.
+However, mutex is always c Atomic operations is ignored, as they do not cause problems with dependencies.

 <img src="./diagrams/dependencygraph1.pdf" alt="Single Keyboard" width="550">